-Stop in for lunch at their 1200 Carondelet St. location to experience their highly rated food yourself.
+Stop in for lunch at their 1200 Carondelet St. location to experience their highly-rated food yourself.

 The Rum House: The Best Caribbean Cuisine

-As one of the best New Orleans restaurants for Caribbean cuisine, The Rum House offers an extensive lunch menu accompanied by a lively atmosphere.
+As one of the best New Orleans restaurants for Caribbean cuisine, The Rum House offers an extensive lunch menu and a lively atmosphere.
 Known as one of the best taco spots in the state, enjoy one of their margaritas or cocktails as you sit back and let the stress of your day just fade away.

 Katie’s Restaurant and Bar

 Named after the founder’s grandmother, Katie’s Restaurant and Bar offers Cajun family traditions and Creole cuisines at reasonable prices.
-As a family-operated, old school restaurant, Katie’s has been featured in:
+As a family-operated, old-school restaurant, Katie’s has been featured in: